 Well, another kind of agreement in employment contracts exists, called the Non-Solicitation Agreement.

 These agreements allow employees to continue working in the same industry at a different company, but prevent the employee from using customer lists and other protected knowledge or trade secrets from their previous employer.

 In the recent years, there has been a handful of cases before the California courts on whether non-solicitation agreements are valid.
 At this time, the courts have detailed that these types are agreements are a restraint on employment, which goes against California public policy arguments against imposing restrictions on competition and opportunities for employees.
 Accordingly, non-solicitation agreements are improper restraints on employees’ rights to practice their chosen profession and therefore, invalid.

 As a result, employers may not include a non-solicitation agreement that would restrict employees from moving to a different company in the same industry and using the skills and knowledge they gathered from the previous company.

-If you are having troubles with an employer or restrictive agreements on your employment, contact our office at (858)926-5797 or email us at [email protected].
+If you are having troubles with an employer or restrictive agreements on your employment, contact our office at (858) 926-5797 or through our online contact form.